MadManofEurope/KataGo/README.md

 docker compose up -d
 ```

+You can also override `analysis.cfg` values without editing the file by exporting `KATAGO_VISITS` (maps to `maxVisits`) or
+`KATAGO_SEARCH_THREADS` (maps to `numSearchThreadsPerAnalysisThread`).
+When these environment variables are set to positive integers,
+the entrypoint passes them to `katago analysis` via `-override-config`, taking precedence over the base configuration.
+Leave them
+unset (or empty) to keep the values defined in `analysis.cfg`.

 ## KaTrain configuration

 KaTrain connects to KataGo through its JSON analysis engine over a socket.
 Configure the engine in KaTrain → Settings → Engine: